George Demiris, PhD, FACMI

 Content Area Specialties

-consumer health informatics, personal health informatics, gerontology, caregiving, home care, hospice
+Consumer health informatics, personal health informatics, gerontology, caregiving, home care, hospice

 About Us